robotframework/robotframework/INSTALL.rst

 installer and get more information about the installation process and Python in general.

-Robot Framework 2.9 supports Python 2.6 and 2.7, and the plan is to support also Python 3 in the near future.
+Robot Framework 2.9 supports Python 2.6 and 2.7, and upcoming Robot Framework 3.0 supports those and also Python versions 3.3 and up.
 If you need Python 3 support earlier, you can use the `un-official Python 3 port`_.
 If you need to use older Python versions, Robot Framework 2.5-2.8 support Python 2.5 and Robot Framework 2.0-2.1 support Python 2.3 and 2.4.

 On Windows it is recommended to install Python to all users and to run the installer as an administrator.
 Additionally, environment variable